(Last updated on August 5, 2024.)

 Note tab

-From Note tab, you can change values of the followings.
+From Note tab, you can change the values of the following.

 Note intervals and widths versus note duration: Note width is the ratio to the note font size.
 You can set smaller widths for shorter duration notes, for example.
 Note interval is the initial distance between consecutive two notes in ratio to the note width.